 "I don’t think there is anyone really to blame expect mother nature," Minich said.
 "I personally feel that maybe BGE needs to be cut some slack on this specific storm.
 I know my popularity just went down big in this room."

-BGE spokesman Rob Gould sat towards the back of the Legislative Services Building's joint hearing room listening to the comments.
+BGE spokesman Rob Gould sat towards the back of the 's joint hearing room listening to the comments.
 He said the complaints are in line with what the company has already heard.

 One of the repeated complaints by commentators was frustration over a lack of knowledge about when power would be restored.
 Gould said after Hurricane Irene, BGE customers reported they would prefer worst case scenario timelines rather than a series of changing estimates.